CenturyLinkCloud/bpformation/README.md

 ![package vs. blueprint](assets/package_vs_blueprint.png)

 A CenturyLink Cloud Blueprint package is an invoked piece of software, uploaded to the cloud platform, which customizes a server template.
 [Learn the difference between templates, blueprints and packages](https://www.centurylinkcloud.com/knowledge-base/blueprints/understanding-the-difference-between-templates-blueprints-and-packages/).

+Note that CenturyLink Cloud has a distinction between *Software* and *Scripts* packages.
+This distinction will eventually be retired and the final resting place for all packages will align with the Script category.
+That being said *this tool works exclusively with Script Packages* and will have no visibility into Software packages.

 ```
 > bpformation package -h